-- List of lobby meetings your Directorate-General held with Microsoft or its intermediaries from November 2014 up to the present.
-The list should include: date, individuals attending and organisational affiliation, the issues discussed,

-- Minutes and other reports of these meetings

-- All correspondence including attachments (i.e. any emails, correspondence or telephone call notes) between your DG (including the Commissioner and the Cabinet) and Microsoft or any intermediaries representing its interests in that time.

-- All documents prepared for the meetings and exchanged in the course of the meetings between both parties in the given time frame.
+- 1. a list of lobby meetings held by the Directorate-General with Google or its intermediaries.
+The list should include: date, individuals attending + organisational affiliation, the issues discussed; - 2. minutes and other reports of these meetings; - 3. all correspondence including attachments (i.e. any emails, correspondence or telephone call notes) between the Directorate-General and Google or any intermediaries representing its interests. - 4. all documents prepared for the purpose of the meeting and/or exchanged during the course of the meeting

-Commission européenne/Europese Commissie, 1049 Bruxelles/Brussel, BELGIQUE/BELGIË - Tel. +32 22991111

-1 Regulation (EC) No 1049/2001 of the European Parliament and of the Council of 20 May 2001 regarding public access to European Parliament, Council and Commission documents, OJ L 145, 31.5.2001, p.
+Regulation (EC) No 1049/2001 of the European Parliament and of the Council of 20 May 2001 regarding public access to European Parliament, Council and Commission documents, OJ L 145, 31.5.2001, p.
 43.